ChicoState/UX-BlueConnect/phaseIII/README.md

 ## Introduction

-With developing an Interactive Prototype during this phase, a Usability Test was conducted to determine how Effective, Efficicent, and Satisfactory the application was at completing two tasks: Adjusting multiple device settings and creating a playlsit.
+With developing an Interactive Prototype (Using Wireframes made during Phase II) during this phase, a Usability Test was conducted to determine how Effective, Efficicent, and Satisfactory the application was at completing two tasks: Adjusting multiple device settings and creating a playlist.
 The results are then used to improve the application's design, functionality, and to create a better user experience.

 ## Methods